dbazin00/CRUD/README.md

 ```

 - `GET /api/todos/:id` - HTTP GET request which returns a todo that matches `:id`.
 If it does not match any of ids in database, request will return message that todo with that id does not exist
 - `PATCH /api/todos/:id` - HTTP PATCH request which updates a todo that matches `:id`.
 If it does not match any of ids in database, request will return message that todo with that id does not exist.
 You can update only _text_ or _done_ or both fields while _updatedAt_ will be automatically updated. **All other fields are not allowed to be updated!**.
-If _done_ filed is being updated to thruthy value if it is different from previous version, SMS will be sent to number specified in `.env` file.
+If _done_ filed is being updated to thruty value if it is different from previous version, SMS will be sent to number specified in `.env` file.
 This is an example of HTTP request body:

 ```
 {